"Si vis pacem para bellum"

 - In Demolition Man, cop 20th century John Spartan is thawed out in the future to catch 20th century criminal Simon Phoenix on the basis of "Send a maniac to catch a maniac."

 - The Big Bad of Mission Impossible Ghost Protocol is a nuclear weapons specialist who is convinced that mankind will keep building more and more powerful weapons until it inevitably wipes itself out in nuclear war.
-So he seeks to prevent this by...starting nuclear war RIGHT NOW and hoping that enough of mankind survives to create a WMD-free society.
+So he seeks to prevent this by...starting nuclear war RIGHT NOW while weapons are not powerful enough to completely wipe out mankind in the hopes that the survivors create a WMD-free society.

 - Frindle combines this with Reverse Psychology.
 A young boy is trying to popularize the term "frindle" as an alternative for "pen," and a disliked teacher is secretly rooting for his act of rebellion, but she doesn't think he has much of a chance on his own.
 She therefore bans the use of the word in school, so that the other students will use it as a way of spiting her.